-Part of what makes this such a special site are the incredible views that can be experienced from atop of the Nohoch Mul Pyramid.
+Part of what makes this such a special site are the incredible views that can be experienced from the top of the Nohoch Mul Pyramid.
 The climb is quite steep and requires comfortable shoes that offer a good grip.

-Apart from the climb, there is a ball court to visit, which was an integral part of the Mayans culture.
+Apart from the climb, there is a ball court to visit, an integral part of the Mayans ‘ culture.
 The courts were used for sport, and in some cases, the losers of the game were sacrificed.

 In total, you’ll most likely spend 2.5 hours exploring the site.
 To extend your adventure, there are options to rent a bike and cycle around the once-thriving city.
 The bike paths are wide and flat enough to fit everyone.

 Getting from Tulum to Cobá: The Cobá ruins can be reached by car; you can choose to rent a car or book yourself a tour that includes transportation.
 The car ride will take you around 45-minutes.
 If you haven’t rented a car, there’s the option to take the ADO bus.